PMenezes/MyPortfolio/README.md

 # MyPortfolio
 ## Platform to create your own portfolio.

-Using AngularJS, NodeJS and MongoDB
+### Project Description
+This application will be for all who want to publish their own portfolio, in the most various areas without any knowledge of any programming language.
+You will be able to create a portfolio, with a template, where you can submit everything you want.
+### Project Stack and Technologies
+#### Stack

-For the Client side it will be used AngularJS, creating a single page application.
-The idea for the front-end look and feel is with the material design.
+For the Client side it will be created a single page application.
+The look and feel is intended to do respecting the material design directives.
+Afterwards we can have an Mobile Client.

-For the Server side will be used NodeJS/ExpressJS.
-The data will be stored in an MongoDB instance.
+In the Server side we will have a API that will manage all the portfolios.
+Implementing logic and crud functionalities.
+As on a database, it is a document based database.
+#### Technologies
+* AngularJS (Client-Side)
+* NodeJS/ExpressJS (Server-Side)
+* MongoDB (Server-Side)